gogo45ish/hashtag-gen/README.md

 - **Interactive UI**: Input text and instantly see generated hashtags.
 - **AI-Powered**: Uses DeepSeek AI to generate meaningful hashtags based on the provided text.
-- **Real-time Results**: Get hashtag suggestions immediately as you input your text.

 ## How to Use